 I could not tell you how those changes within the government even started but over time that is how it concluded.
 Politics was never my strong suit.
 I knew enough, but I certainly was no expert.
 I have a Bachelor's in Journalism and a PHD in Women’s Studies.

 As a woman in America these days we have to rely on a man's moral compass rather than the law.
 Men with no punishments for their actions are able to act on their whims.
 As an upper middle-class citizen of the United States, I am "ok".
 I pay to live in a secure building in a good neighborhood.
 I avoid situations and areas where crime is high.
-I cut out alcohol because most I don’t like feeling out of control and I mostly stick to myself.
+I cut out alcohol because I don't want to be out of control in this world.
 I have no real friends and my family is 700 miles away in Denver.

 The rain pours strongly across the glass windows adjacent from my bed.
 I am so thankful to be on this 20th floor, high above the world where no one can reach me.
 My place is modern yet cozy.
 One bathroom, one kitchen, one closet, one bed, one small patio, and one locked door.
 That is all I need.
 I stretch my arms and yawn super loud as I reach for the remote to turn on the TV.
 It’s so early, the news isn't even on yet.